Jefferson Memorial: Construction

-Construction on the Jefferson Memorial began December 15, 1938.
-The cornerstone was laid roughly eleven months later, on November 15, 1939, by Roosevelt himself.
-By this point, Pope had died in 1937 and his surviving partners, Daniel P. Higgins and Otto R. Eggers, assumed leadership for the Jefferson Memorial's construction.
-At the request of the Commission of Fine Arts, a slightly more conservative design for the memorial was agreed upon.
-The memorial's cost was approximately $3 million.

-Construction commenced amid some opposition.
+Construction proceeded amid some opposition.
 The Commission of Fine Arts never actually approved any design for the memorial and even published a pamphlet in 1939 opposing both the proposed design and site for the memorial.
 Additionally, some Washingtonians opposed the proposed location for it because it did not align with L'Enfant's original plan for the city, and many established elm and cherry trees, including rare stock donated by Japan in 1912, would be removed under the memorial's original plan.
-Construction continued amid the opposition, which included women protestors chaining themselves to cherry trees around the construction site.
+Construction continued amid the opposition, which included women protestors chaining themselves to cherry trees around the construction site in November 1938.
 Opposition to the memorial proved dismaying to Roosevelt, but the opposition diminished notably once revised plans identified a means for maintaining the surrounding cherry trees amidst the memorial's construction.

+Construction on the Jefferson Memorial began December 15, 1938.
+The cornerstone, containing 15 volumes with all of Jefferson's publications, was laid roughly eleven months later, on November 15, 1939, by Roosevelt himself.
 In 1939, the Memorial Commission hosted a competition to select a sculptor for the planned Jefferson statue to be placed in the center of the memorial.
 They received 101 entries and chose six finalists.
 Of the six, Rudulph Evans was chosen as the main sculptor, and Adolph A. Weinman was chosen to sculpt the pediment relief situated above the memorial's entrance.

 Landscape architect Frederick Law Olmsted Jr. designed the memorial landscape, which featured a simple design within a circular driveway including primarily Evergreen trees with limited flowering trees or shrubs.
 The design was perceived as too thin, so white pines and some other plantings were later added before the memorial's dedication in 1943.
-In the 1970s, nearly three decades after the memorial's opening, additional changes to Olmsted's landscaping were implemented.
-But in 1993 and 2000, attempts to restore the integrity of Olmsted's initial design were made.
-Roosevelt ordered trees be cut so that the Jefferson Memorial was clearly visible from the White House; additional tree pruning was also completed to create an unobstructed view between the Jefferson Memorial and Lincoln Memorial.